KoushikQA/Heart_Disease_Classification/README.md

 # KoushikPal #

-I am working in Accenture as an Quality Engineering Architecture Analyst.
+I am currently working as an Quality Engineering Architecture Analyst in a MNC

 My recent specilization is on Machine Learning and Data Science